ericauld/cutlass/media/docs/code_organization.md

 data types, block structure, and tile sizes.
 These instantiations are procedurally generated using a set of scripts to span the design space.

+EA: I'm not sure I understand what this means.

 ```
 tools/
   library/                   # static/dynamic library containing all kernel instantiations of interest